 Beyond "The French Chef"

 Emeril Live, the first live Food Network program, began airing in 1997.
-The show’s immediate impact, combined with nationwide appearances, made Emeril Lagasse one of the most recognized chefs in the country.
+The show’s success, combined with nationwide appearances, made Emeril Lagasse one of the most recognized chefs in the country.
 As he demonstrated a genuine fusion of his native Massachusetts Portuguese cuisine with flavors from France, Louisiana, and the southwestern United States, he helped inspire a new recognition and acceptance of fine regional American food.